Monday, March 24, 2025

 Preheat oven to 300 degrees and line a 9x13 inch pan with parchment paper.

-Mix granola, hemp, chia, flax together in a big bowl.
+Mix granola, hemp, chia, flax, cinnamon, and salt together in a big bowl.

-In a separate bowl mix together cinnamon, salt, brown sugar, oil, syrup, and vanilla.
+In a separate bowl mix together brown sugar, oil, syrup, and vanilla.

 Once sugar is dissolved pour the mixture over the oats blend and stir until it's all evenly coated.